Trainable Weight Averaging: Accelerating Training and Improving Generalization: Numerical Experiments

-We numerically measure the averaged epoch training time and memory burden for SGD and TWA in the DDP training setting.
-Specifically, we experiment with the ResNet-50 model on ImageNet and use 1, 2, and 4 GPUs with a batch size of 256 per GPU and a total of 300 historical solutions.
+We numerically measure the averaged epoch training time and memory burden for SGD and TWA under the DDP training setting.
+Specifically, we experiment with the ResNet-50 model on ImageNet, using 1, 2, and 4 GPUs with a batch size of 256 per GPU, and utilize a total of 60 historical solutions as specified in Section~\ref{sec:img-classification}.
+For TWA, we select the TWA-t version that optimizes over the training set, keeping the same as SGD.
 The experiments are conducted on NVIDIA Tesla A100 40G GPUs.
-From the results reported in Table \ref{tab:ddp}, we observe that TWA brings minor additional costs, e.g., +2.8\% on time cost and +2.9\% on memory burden with 4 GPUs, compared with regular SGD training.
-The additional memory burden becomes even minor with more GPUs.
-For our layer-wise TWA version, it does not bring additional memory burden compared with the original TWA, but slightly increases the training time (e.g., +2\%).
-We note that the gradient projection in our subspace training scheme brings negligible additional training time compared with regular SGD training, as such matrix multiplication operations can be efficiently executed on GPUs.
-This shows that TWA could provide efficient and scalable averaging for large-scale problems.
+From the results reported in Table~\ref{tab:ddp}, we observe that TWA introduces minimal additional costs, e.g., +5.3\% on time cost and +3.7\% on memory burden with one GPU, compared with regular SGD training.
+With more GPUs, the additional memory burden can be further reduced to +1.0\%, which shows the effectiveness of our distributed training scheme.
+Then compared to TWA without quantization on the projection matrix, we observe that the additional memory overhead is effectively reduced by around 8x with our 4-bit quantization scheme, though it slightly increases the training time (e.g., +2\%).
+In fact, the gradient projection in our subspace training scheme incurs negligible extra training time compared to regular SGD, as matrix multiplication operations are highly efficient on GPUs.
+Overall, these results demonstrate that TWA provides an efficient and scalable weighted averaging approach for large-scale problems.